brainflow-dev/brainflow/docs/BrainFlowDev.rst

 Pull Requests
 --------------

-Just try to briefly explain a goal of this PR
+Just try to briefly explain a goal of this PR.

 Instructions to add new boards to BrainFlow
 ---------------------------------------------